RWTreichel/Carcassonne/README.md

-# Carcassone
+# Carcassonne
-A web-based implementation of Carcassone.
+A web-based implementation of Carcassonne.
 For fun.